sematext/docs/docs/integration/varnishcache-logs.md

 ### Traffic Insight Report

-You can use the Traffic Insight report to see top clients, referrers, average response time and time to serve first byte based on servers and "zoom in" to the ones you're interested in:
+You can use the Traffic Insight report to see top clients, referrers, average response time and time to serve the first byte based on servers and "zoom in" to the ones you're interested in:

 <img
   class="content-modal-image"